jewelsofthought/neshama/site/posts/neshama/card1.md

 > The G-d I speak of is not man-made, but exists before the universe was created.
 In fact, G-d is the universe (and more).
 Thus we can say "G-d created the world."

-> Most of are spiritually uplifted by being in nature.
+> Most of us are spiritually uplifted by being in nature.

 ### Water

-{TODO: Man-made water versus natural, untainted water, and the probable effects thereof.}
+TODO: Man-made water versus natural, untainted water, and the probable effects thereof.{.note}

 ## Temple